johnridesabike/bikewalklife/posts/2021/09/riding-bicycles-and-social-resistance.md

   alt: ''
   caption: ''
 external_link: https://bycs.org/the-inherent-resistance-of-cycling/
+excerpt: >
+  BYCS posted an article about "the inherent resistance of cycling" by James Crossley.
+It summarizes how riding a bicycle goes against the grain of mainstream society, and so is an act of "resistance."

 ---
 BYCS posted an article about "[the inherent resistance of cycling](https://bycs.org/the-inherent-resistance-of-cycling/)" by James Crossley.
 It summarizes how riding a bicycle goes against the grain of mainstream society, and so is an act of "resistance."